-A change of address request for a spouse/former spouse is to be handled as follows: if the spouse/former spouse is on DATAQ, process the change of address via FAST; if not on DATAQ, forward a copy of the COA request to RPS-B2 requesting the document to be imaged.
-You may fax, email or send the COA request through the mail.
+A change of address request for a spouse/former spouse is to be handled as follows:

-C. The Pension Protection Act (PPA) of 2006, P.L.
+- If the spouse/former spouse is on DATAQ, process the change of address via FAST.
+If a written request is receive, image the document. - If the spouse/former spouse is not on DATAQ, send an email notification to the 'RPS-Legal Partition' mailbox.
+Image any written request received.
+If requested by the spouse/former spouse, release a letter acknowledging receipt of the request.
+A code paragraph has been added to the RRAILS Custom Letter selection; which reads: "This is to acknowledge receipt of your request to change your address and/or Direct Deposit information in our records." - C. The Pension Protection Act (PPA) of 2006, P.L.
 109-280, amended the Railroad Retirement Act of 1974 by allowing the continuation of partition payments to surviving former spouses.
 The PPA stipulated that only the tier 2 portion of the partition payment would be continued; and the employee's death would have to be after August 17, 2007.